ssube/prometheus_express/README.md

 ## Supported Hardware

-This library is developer for the [Adafruit Feather M4 Express](https://www.adafruit.com/product/3857) running MicroPython 4.1.0 or better, with an [Adafruit Ethernet FeatherWing](https://www.adafruit.com/product/3201) attached.
+This library is developed for the [Adafruit Feather M4 Express](https://www.adafruit.com/product/3857) running MicroPython 4.1.0 or better, with an [Adafruit Ethernet FeatherWing](https://www.adafruit.com/product/3201) attached.

 ## Supported Features